-Anyways, you will be excited to know that this is simple to make and worth the tasting!
+You will be excited to know that this is simple to make and worth the tasting!

-It's crustless, so one step omitted already and it begins with a 9″ Pie Pan, then a layer of 4 cups of chopped, firm apples tossed about with some cinnamon, sugar and cardamom and then another layer of a delicious oat crisp topping baked on top.
+Swedish Apple Pie is a great way to incorporate a sweet treat into your apple conversion of yumminess.
+It's crust-less, so one step omitted already and it begins with a 9" Pie Pan, then a layer of 4 cups of chopped, firm apples tossed about with some cinnamon, sugar and cardamom and then another layer of a delicious oat crisp topping baked on top.

 If you're not used to Cardamom, cardamom is very strong and aromatic.
 It has a spicy, herbal, citrusy character and goes very well with cinnamon, nutmeg, allspice, clove, and other aromatic spices.